 Credit for Phone & Utility Bill Payments

 Experian Boost’s signature feature is its ability to instantly incorporate phone and utility bill payments into your credit file.
-If you have a relatively long history of timely bill payments, that can boost your credit score.
+If you have a relatively long record of timely bill payments, that positive payment history can boost your credit score.
 Eligible bill payments can (but don’t exclusively) include your:

 - Home phone, cable, and Internet plan

 - Trash and recycling service